 Tailscale now makes HTTPS easily available for the machines in your Tailscale network, also known as a tailnet, with certificates provisioned from Let’s Encrypt.
-A certificate can be generated for each node on your network, and the Tailscale client can automatically renew them as needed.
 Connections were already encrypted by Tailscale, but this lets you get rid of the ugly “insecure” warning displayed by web browsers.

 Tailscale + GitHub Actions

 Our GitHub Action is now available in the marketplace!
 This means that with the Connect Tailscale action, you can easily pull ‘Connect Tailscale’ into whatever actions you write.
 Use this to securely deploy your application to internal servers, reach your private test runners for specific platforms, or connect to your database of test data without leaving it exposed on the Internet.

 We will be releasing Tailscale 1.16 in the coming week — look for Taildrop support on older versions of Android, among other fixes and general improvements.